BakirGracic/daisyui-theme-preview/README.md

 With DaisyUI v5 on the horizon, any assistance in keeping this project up-to-date is greatly appreciated.

+Additionally, I would like to expand the collection of website examples.
+Feel free to include some great layouts and get an attribution!

 Feel free to contribute in any way you can.
 Your PR will be reviewed accordingly.

 Please read the [CONTRIBUTING.md](https://github.com/BakirGracic/daisyui-theme-preview/blob/main/CONTRIBUTING.md) to understand the process and align your PR with our guidelines.
 Happy coding!